Silver Bullet Productions

 Pamela Pierce, JD.
 CEO

-Pam Pierce (CEO and President) is an attorney (licensed in Tennessee, South Carolina, and the United States Supreme Court), a teacher, and child advocate, and is the founding partner and CEO of Silver Bullet Productions, a nonprofit education film company in Santa Fe, New Mexico.
-Pam is the producer of Silver Bullet Productions’ award winning documentaries (Canes of Power; Ancient Pathways: Modern Leaders; A Thousand Voices; Defending the Fire), effectively combining careers in education and law in film production of educational documentaries.
-Pam has produced or taught over 50 educational film projects that encourage the growth of film industry through relevant learning in New Mexico’s tribal and rural communities.
-In production now is a documentary to protect tribal lands, Power of Place.
-Pam is serving her second term as a Commissioner on the Mayor’s Commission on Film and Digital Media having served at the request of two Mayors of Santa Fe.
-She serves on the Education Committee of the Rocky Mountain Regional Emmy’s.
-Silver Bullet Productions was awarded the prestigious Governor’s Award by the Rocky Mountain Regional Emmys for their body of work.
-Pam lives with her husband in Santa Fe, New Mexico.
+Pamela Pierce is an attorney (licensed in Tennessee, South Carolina, and the United States Supreme Court), a teacher and child advocate, an advocate for Women and the arts, and is the founding partner, CEO and Producer of Silver Bullet Productions, a nonprofit education film company in Santa Fe, New Mexico.
+Pam is the Producer of Silver Bullet Productions’ award-winning documentaries, effectively combining careers in education and law in film production of educational documentaries that celebrate and preserve cultural diversity.
+Pam has produced or taught over 50 educational film projects that encourage the growth of film industry through relevant learning in New Mexico’s tribal communities.

 Matthew J. Martinez, Ph.D COO